ADA-research/combined_hpo_and_reward_shaping/README.md

 The conda environment used for our trainings is given in `environment.yml`.
 For installing the Hydra sweepers consider [https://github.com/facebookresearch/how-to-autorl](https://github.com/facebookresearch/how-to-autorl) together with the Hydra docs [https://hydra.cc](https://hydra.cc).

-You can use the Hydra command line to run an experiment for PPO and SAC simply.
-For example, to run Gymnasium LunarLander with hyperparameter and reward weight optimisation, run:
+You can use the Hydra command line to run an experiment for PPO and SAC.
+For example, to optimise Gymnasium LunarLander with hyperparameter and reward weight optimisation, run:
 ```bash
 python3 dehb_gym_lunar/ppo_hydra.py search_space=ppo_hpo_rshape
 python3 dehb_gym_lunar/sac_hydra.py search_space=sac_hpo_rshape